 What is an example of the democratic leadership style?

-Jack Dorsey, co-founder and CEO of both Twitter and Square, is well-known for his democratic leadership style.
+A great democratic leadership example is Jack Dorsey, co-founder and CEO of both Twitter and Square, who’s well-known for this type of leadership.
 He designs his companies to engender dialogue among colleagues.
 He’s transparent with employees about management-level decisions, providing opportunities for questions, suggestions, and dissension.

 In a Forbes interview, Dorsey noted that he modeled his companies on his experience at his high school newspaper.
 He sees his own position as the editor-in-chief.
 “I really like that model at both Twitter and Square because it allows for people with the most information around the company to bubble something up,” he says.
 “But it also allows the leaders in our company to recognize trends and intersections, and [assign] teams to those intersections … [employees] can actually dramatically change the course of the company by presenting a good idea.”